Taomihog/Taomihog/README.md

 ### Hi there 👋
 **This is Taomihog :hedgehog:**

-- :monkey_face: I am a programmer who uses C/C++ a lot and teaches myself CUDA now.
+- :monkey_face: I am a programmer who uses C/C++ a lot and am teaching myself CUDA now.
 - :dna: I just finished 2 programs ( a [CPU version](https://github.com/Taomihog/unzipDNA_CPU) and a [GPU version](https://github.com/Taomihog/unzipDNA_GPU)) to predict DNA mechanical unzipping curves (the force to separate the 2 strands of DNA).
   1. [CPU version](https://github.com/Taomihog/unzipDNA_CPU): meta-programming + multi-threading.
 It is **>1000x faster** than the sequential program people usually use.
   2. [GPU version](https://github.com/Taomihog/unzipDNA_GPU): CUDA + my "GeForce RTX 3070 Laptop", **10x faster than my CPU version**.
 Can finish the whole genome of *E.Coli* in a minute.